syncfusion-content/fileformat-docs/File-Formats/DocIO/html.md

 {% endhighlight %}
 {% endtabs %}

-N> The above event calling is mandatory in ASP.NET Core, UWP, and Xamarin platforms to preserve the images HTML conversions.
+N> Calling the above events is mandatory in ASP.NET Core, UWP, and Xamarin platforms to preserve the images in HTML conversions.

 ### Customizing the Word to HTML conversion